n0stal6ic/Insecam-Scraper/README.md

 # Insecam-Scraper
 IP Camera Scraper for Insecam.org
-Compiled in a .batch file using
+Compiled in a batch file using
 Deno Libraries to webscrape.